 As these highly desirable bacteria flourish, they generate more of beneficial short chain fatty acids (SCFAs)—such as butyrate, propionate, and acetate.
 Butyrate can be especially effective in reducing the inflammation from leaky gut syndrome that is linked to mental health conditions like anxiety and depression.

 Focusing on gut bacteria to reduce depression risk and symptoms

 While the link between gut health and our brain is still being explored, the research is clear—we can make a difference in our mental health—and cognitive abilities—by taking steps to improve our gut health, from daily exercise, to watching the prescription drugs we take, eating fiber-rich foods, and adding a medically-researched prebiotic fiber like Prebiotin that can help friendly bacteria flourish.

 The importance of nourishing the right bacteria in our “second brain” to address depression and other mental health conditions is summed up succinctly in a 2015 article in The Lancet Psychiatry:

 If you are experiencing depression, you are not alone.
 There are numerous resources that can offer support and help in getting better.
 Resources are listed below.
 For a complete list of resources, please follow the link for Everyday Health.
-There is always hope!
+There is always hope! * Gabriele is a science writer with over 25 years of experience writing on health and science topics.
+As writer/editor for Prebiotin, she supports website and marketing efforts.
+(All of our blogs are carefully researched, contributed to and reviewed by our senior management and support team.)
 References Crisis: Finding Treatment: The U.S. Department of Veterans Affairs mental health resources provides information about mental health and support services specifically for veterans, such as the following programs:

 Organizations that Educate and Offer Help